oscafrica/documentation/src/GOVERNANCE.md

 ## Goals

-The goals of LibreHealth Governance are to:
+The goals of Open Source Community Africa Governance are to:

-- Create a set of minimum requirements for a sub-project hosted on LibreHealth.io,
+- Create a set of minimum requirements for a sub-project hosted on oscafrica.org,
 - Create a lightweight project life cycle that:
   - leads the project to articulate its goals and how to achieve them,
   - encourages desired behaviors (e.g., open development),